iliabylich/iliabylich.github.io/_posts/2020-11-23-lib-ruby-parser.markdown

 Plus, it's written in Rust, so to compile a grammar that is based on it you don't anything except Rust (that you need anyway to compile something written in Rust, right?).

-Unfortunately, I've got a few reasons to abandon this idea:
+Unfortunately, I have got a few reasons to abandon this idea:

 1. No mid-rules (that are used A LOT in MRI) like